 King Bumiphol does seem to be a pretty good guy but the political situation here is complex and sketchy.
 There is a big election coming up on July 3 which I will discuss in detail later, but there are intriguing undercurrents going on.
 The political situation is complicated by the fact that, even though the king is officially supposed to stay out of politics, he is supported by the “Yellow Shirt” party currently in power – but lese majeste laws forbid anyone from criticizing the king or any member of the royal family.
 Therefore, discussing what could happen if the “Red Shirt” party – which does not support the king – wins the election gets a little bit risky.
 Anyway, the Royal Family is a huge presence in Bangkok.
 It’s difficult to walk down any street without seeing a huge photo or some other image of the King displayed on almost every block.

-Mushroom cultivation and the Royal Agricultural lab in the palace compound
+The King and I Mushroom cultivation and the Royal Agricultural lab in the palace compound

 Experimental farming